Hardaway, Beasley lead Knicks past depleted Bulls, 110-92

 MISSING THE POINT

-Chicago’s Zach LaVine (16.7 points per game), Lauri Markkanen (14.9) and Dunn (13.4) were out with injuries.
+Chicago’s Zach LaVine (16.7 points per game), Lauri Markkanen (14.9) and Dunn (13.4) were out with injuries, while Robin Lopez (12) was dressed but did not play.
 Nikola Mirotic, who had been leading the Bulls in scoring (16.8), was traded to New Orleans on February 1.

 HONORING A HERO